jgo28/DjangoTestApp/readme.md

 # Django Test App
 This is a test app built following the Django introduction tutorial.
 The goal of this app and guide is to help you gain a better understanding about the basics of Django.
-I think Django has a bit of a learning curve so no need to worry if you don't understand it immediately.
+I think Django has a bit of a learning curve don't worry if you don't understand it immediately.

+If you want to play around with the code, feel free to make another branch in this GitHub or clone the repository.

 The tutorial that was used can be found [here](https://docs.djangoproject.com/en/2.2/intro/).

+[Here's](https://realpython.com/get-started-with-django-1/) another helpful tutorial I found but didn't choose to implement for this repository.

+At least for me, the first tutorial I linked has a lot of advanced concepts that seems to be dumped on you all at once.
+The second one, which I found recently, seems easier to comprehend for first time learners.

 ## What is Django?
 Django is a web application framework written in Python.
 The main goal of the Django framework is to allow developers to focus on components of the application that are new instead of spending time on already developed components.
 Django includes things you can use to handle common Web development tasks such as authentication, content administration, site maps, and RSS feeds.